-Under $\underline{\mathbf{no}}$ circumstances will staff photograph injuries seen on children.
+Under no circumstances will staff photograph injuries seen on children.
 Our staff are not expert witnesses.
-If the concern is around non-accidental injury, then that is a matter that requires immediate attention on the day resulting in an appropriate referral to MASH the local social care team for the child.
+If the concern is around non-accidental injury, then that is a matter that requires immediate attention on the day resulting in an appropriate referral to Family Connect or the local social care team for the child.
 Those professionals will control the process of photographic evidence gathering and assessment.